 Ideally, when using rain barrels, there should also be a method for directing overflow.
 This can be a hose connected to a second barrel or a piece of drainpipe that leads to the original ground pipe to lead the water away.

 Harvesting rainwater with rain barrels is an old idea that has been revived.
-Our grandmothers dipped their water from the barrels at the side of their house to water their vegetable patch.
+Our grandparents dipped their water from the barrels at the side of their house to water their vegetable patch.
 For them, collecting rainwater for gardening was a necessity.
 For us, it’s a way to conserve both water and energy and to save a few dollars while we do it.

 Note: It is important that you safeguard rain barrels by keeping them covered whenever feasible, especially if you have small children or even pets.